Mark Vincent: History

 In April 2017, Vincent released his seventh studio album, A Tribute to Mario Lanza.
 In May 2017, Vincent played the role of Freddy in the Australia production of My Fair Lady.

 In December 2018, it was announced Vincent was among the ten acts who would be participating in Eurovision – Australia Decides in an attempt to represent Australia in the Eurovision Song Contest 2019 at the Eurovision Song Contest 2019 in Tel Aviv with the song "This Is Not the End".
 He performed the song in February 2019 and finished seventh out of ten acts.

-Personal life

-Vincent's main inspiration is his late grandfather, Bruno, who raised him in Sydney and taught him how to sing.

-Vincent has said that he would like to follow in the footsteps of his idol Anthony Warlow.
-He has also stated that he admired opera singers Andrea Bocelli and Luciano Pavarotti.

-Vincent attended school at De La Salle College Caringbah and De La Salle College, Cronulla.
-He hopes to study at the Milan Conservatory, the leading musical institution in Italy where Giacomo Puccini studied.

-He is married and is a committed supporter of the charity Save Our Sons, which fights Duchenne muscular dystrophy.